Clinical Research MS - How to Apply

 - Resume or CV

-- Copies of transcripts from all colleges and universities attended; applicants must have completed a bachelor's degree with a 3.0 GPA or higher, and must have completed at least college-level course in algebra, calculus or statistics
+- Copies of transcripts Copies of transcripts from all colleges and universities attended; applicants must have completed (or expect to complete in the current academic year) a bachelor's degree with a 3.0 GPA or higher, and must have completed at least one college-level course in algebra, calculus or statistics.

 - Two letters of recommendation

-Formal applications to the program by domestic or international students must be completed by Jan.
-15 for consideration for matriculation in August.
+Formal applications to the program for all applicants must be completed no later than February 15 for consideration for matriculation in August.

 Admission to this program is for fall semester only.

-The requirements of a 3.0 undergraduate GPA and satisfactory GRE scores may be relaxed if the student has professional experience, a post-baccalaureate degree in a related field, or other strong evidence suggesting likely success in the program.
-Some applicants may be accepted on a provisional basis, pending performance at the B (3.0) level or higher in the first semester.
+The requirement of a 3.0 GPA may be relaxed if the student has professional experience, a post-baccalaureate degree in a related field, satisfactory GRE, GMAT, MCAT or LSAT score, or other strong evidence suggesting likely success in the program.

 TOEFL or IELTS Scores